yaneyba/my-job-track-admin/docs/ANALYTICS_DASHBOARD_USAGE.md

    - Password: `analytics123`
 4. Click on "Analytics" in the navigation menu

+**✅ System Status**: As of July 8, 2025, the analytics system is fully operational with all backend issues resolved.
+All endpoints support date filtering and real-time data display.

 ### Step 2: Understanding the Analytics Layout
 The Analytics page is organized into several sections:
 - **Overview Metrics**: Key performance indicators at the top